GET, PUT, DELETE, LIST, STAT, and mixed workloads.

 Run distributed benchmarks

-Warp supports distributed benchmarking, where multiple Warp client instances run in parallel across different nodes and a coordinator aggregates the results.
-This is how you scale beyond a single node to test higher concurrency levels.
+Warp supports distributed benchmarking, where multiple Warp client instances run in parallel across different Nodes and a coordinator aggregates the results.
+This is how you scale beyond a single Node to test higher concurrency levels.
 Theconcurrent value applies per client, so three clients with concurrent: 300 produce 900 total concurrent operations.

 Running distributed Warp on Kubernetes requires deploying multiple Warp Pods with network connectivity between them.
 Warp provides a Helm chart and Kubernetes manifests that handle this using a StatefulSet for the client Pods and a Job for the coordinator.